revilowaldow/BITC/Sessions/2026/03 22 - Session 62.md

 Facility has primarily been limited by knowledge rather than by the facility itself

-Thodunn practices filigree on a spare broken sword hilt
+Thodunn practices filigree on a spare broken sword hilt The moulds used by them are likely poor
+(Nb armour is forged not cast but whatever)